The $p$-adic Gross-Zagier formula on Shimura curves, II: nonsplit primes: Errata to

 \section{Errata to \cite{1}}

-\lb{app err} The salient mistakes are the following two: the statement of the main theorem is off by a factor of $2$; and the Schwartz function $\phi_{2, p} $ given by the local Siegel--Weil formula at $p$ needs to be \emph{different} from the Schwartz function used to construct the Eisenstein family.
+\lb{app err} The salient mistakes are the following: the statement of the main theorem is off by a factor of $2$; the proof given needs a further assumption, (no stronger than) that $V_{\frakp}A$ is potentially crystalline at all $v\vert p$ (however the theorem still holds true without the assumption, cf. Remark \ref{rmk remove}); and the Schwartz function $\phi_{2, p} $ given by the local Siegel--Weil formula at $p$ needs to be \emph{different} from the Schwartz function used to construct the Eisenstein family.